ricsam/folio/README.md

-## A MongoDB unit test I've used in a project
+## A MongoDB unit test
+It runs in a simple test suite made for NW.js

 ```javascript